-The popularity of Trout Spey fishing has dramatically risen over the past 5 years as major rod companies have developed smaller Spey rods that suit trout fishing perfectly.
+The popularity of Trout Spey fishing has dramatically risen over the past decade as major rod companies have developed smaller Spey rods that suit trout fishing perfectly.
 Casting an 11' 3 weight rod is much easier (and a lot more fun) to swing for trout than the burden of larger 6+ weight rods meant for salmon & steelhead.

 Most Spey anglers visiting to swing the Madison River are headed inside YNP for fall-run brown trout, but few spend time swinging the Madison between Hebgen Dam and Ennis lake.
 Primarily thought of as a shallow, fast, riffle, the Madison River below Quake is an incredibly sneaky great swing fishery.
 With the high volume of insects, sculpins, and juvenile fish, our swing season never ends.